PLEASE SCROLL DOWN TO VIEW ALL BIOS

 CHRISTINE S. CONWAY, PhD

 Effective February 15, 2018, Dr. Conway has retired from her clinical practice as a Licensed Professional Counselor.
-Beginning in the fall of 2018, she plans to offer discussion groups for small groups of women, focused on personal growth, self-care and relationship issues.
+Beginning in 2019, she plans to offer discussion groups for small groups of women, focused on personal growth, self-care and relationship issues.
 These "Sistering Sessions" will be held in the Cornerstone office in Fairfax.

 Dr. Conway has obtained certification as a professional life coach, and she will begin offering services to a limited number of individual coaching clients in April 2019.
 She is also developing plans for off-site mini-retreats for women who would enjoy time for reflection and connection with a small group of friends, both old and new.